Getting started with the analyze-deployment-tooling repository

 If you are on Windows, you must use WSL 2 as the backend for Docker and to run the shell scripts in this repository.

-In an administrator Command Prompt, run the following command:
+In an Administrator command prompt, run the following command:

 wsl --install

-Restart your machine to complete the installation.
+Restart your workstation to complete the installation.

 \\wsl.localhost\Ubuntu